 In the wake of the acquittal of Officer Jeronimo Yanez for the second-degree manslaughter of Minnesota man Philando Castile, the dashcam video of the incident has been released to the public.

-It is not fun to watch, and surely raises questions on how to deal with these types of situations (Castile probably shouldn't have 'reached for his license' (although we don't actually see that part of it), Yanez probably shouldn't have shot the guy five times within five seconds with the dude's fucking wife and toddler daughter in the fucking car (though he admittedly does sound freaked the fuck out)), but I will likely be murdered in some way (physically or by reputation) if I decide to venture into that here, so thank you for the heads up #DodgedABullet(BecauseI'mWhiteXD) .
+It is not fun to watch, and it raises questions on how to deal with these types of situations: Castile probably shouldn't have 'reached for his license' (although we don't actually see that part of it), and Yanez probably shouldn't have shot the guy five times within five seconds with the dude's fucking wife and toddler daughter in the fucking car (though he admittedly does sound freaked the fuck out), to name to two most obvious.

-All I'll say is that there have been some heartfelt reactions to the video, as there should be; this is a shitty fucking thing to have to hear about, let alone hear about from many different sources, and in many different ways in regards to many different events with similar circumstances over the past several decades.
+There have been heartfelt reactions to the video, as there should be; this is a shitty fucking thing to have to hear about, let alone hear about from many different sources, and in many different ways in regards to many different events with similar circumstances over the past several decades.
 When will it end?
 How will it end?
-Will it have anything to do with people on the right admitting that people on the left may have a point?
-Or with people on the left articulating their point so that people on the right understand what their point even is, let alone sympathize with it?
+Will it have anything to do with people on the ‘right’ admitting that people on the ‘left’ may have a point?
+Or with people on the ‘left’ articulating their point so that people on the ‘right’ understand what their point even is, let alone can sympathize with it?

 Unless 'we' knew him, it's like 'we' don't even care.